jcsd84/Mate-posible/README.md

-# Scripts of graphs made for Matemáticamente posible
+# Scripts for graphs made for Matemáticamente posible
 - Facebook page